Katolus/elevator/README.md

 ```

 ## How to run the program?
+- Run `venv/bin/python run.py` in the root directory

 ## How to run tests?
-- `./venv/bin/python -m pytest` in the root of the repository
+- Run `./venv/bin/python -m pytest` in the root directory